 11 Things Your Doctor Can Tell Just By Looking at You

 Your doctor (and ahem, everyone who loves you and knows you) has been encouraging you to cut out that smoking habit for years.
 But if you haven’t, chances are high they’ll be able to call your puff—er—bluff.
-Anna D. Guanche MD, a dermatologist, explains she can tell when someone is a smoker as she gets closer to them.
+Anna D. Guanche, MD, a dermatologist, explains she can tell when someone is a smoker as she gets closer to them.
 “They have a hoarse voice, inflamed gums and a specific cigarette smell to their breath and clothing that they themselves cannot detect,” she says.
 “They also often have a subtle yellowing of their nails and smoker’s lines around their lips that come from years of a repetitive motion—in this case, sucking on a cigarette.”
 While some of these symptoms fade, even a handful of cigarettes a week can be detectable to a trained eye—and nose.

 Bad breath could mean you have diabetes

-Hollow temples can indicate a severe illness
+Hollow temples can indicate illness

-You know how you look when you have your annual cold—puffy eyes, stuffy nose, sleepy face—but when you’re potentially facing a more serious condition, like cancer, Dr. Guanche says you’ll have a different appearance.
+You know how you look when you have your annual cold—puffy eyes, stuffy nose, sleepy face—but when you’re potentially facing a more serious condition, Dr. Guanche says you’ll have a different appearance.
 The first physical symbol that makes her raise an eyebrow is in your eyes, via a condition called “bitemporal wasting” where your temple area looks hollow or indented.
 Other signs that confirm her suspicion include weight loss and a sallow, pale, deflated texture of their skin.
 “This is because their illness is sapping their energy and often making them anemic.
 Also, due to treatments or an illness itself, they often have lost their appetite which gives them a gaunt and sickly appearance.
 Often times, they have a gray pallor which comes from a lack of oxygenated blood due to the disease,” she adds.

 Yellow eyes could indicate liver disease